-For Solvency II and IFRS, the fair market values for liquid bonds, listed equities, exchange traded funds, unit trusts and derivatives are sourced on a daily basis from leading financial information services companies (Thomson Reuters, IBOXX, Bloomberg, Interactive Data & Markit) according to a waterfall approach that is detailed in a price source agreement with State Street, the fund administrator.
+For Solvency II and IFRS, the fair market values for liquid bonds, listed equities, exchange traded funds, unit trusts and derivatives are sourced on a daily basis from leading financial information services companies (e.g. IBOXX, Bloomberg etc) according to a waterfall approach that is detailed in a price source agreement with State Street, the fund administrator.